-A Maker Festival is a month long festival of community run events across the city – and the Maker Extravaganza is the hallmark event that is free to attend at Toronto Reference Library this July 8 & 9.
+A Maker Festival is a two day long festival that is free to attend at Toronto Reference Library this July 7 & 8.
 We bring together over 100 of Toronto’s makers, craftspeople, technologists, and hobbyist to show off what they’ve been working on, all in one place.
 There will be plenty to see and do at the Festival – almost every exhibitor and installation is interactive in some way.
 The Extravaganza, and the Festival at large is a celebration of technology, creativity, and DIY.

-Q Is it free to attend the Maker Extravaganza?
+Q Is it free to attend the Maker Festival?

 A YES!
 Entry is 100% free, but we do recommend you register your attendance prior to so we can keep you informed of any changes!
 We also recommend that you bring a little bit of cash anyway – there might be an irresistible drop-in workshop that costs a few dollars, or you might want to pick up some of our official Maker Festival swag!